US, Japan to Hold Security Talks on Nuclear Deterrence

 The meeting next week will also discuss security challenges facing the two countries and strengthen security and defense cooperation based on the outcome of the April summit in Washington.

-The U.S.–Japan security talks will also include efforts to deepen cooperation between defense industries and upgrade command structures to improve coordination between their militaries.
+The U.S.–Japan security talks also will include efforts to deepen cooperation between defense industries and upgrade command structures to improve coordination between their militaries.

 “These historic 2+2 talks will cement our shift from a focus on Alliance protection to one of Alliance projection,” U.S. Ambassador to Japan Rahm Emanuel said.

-“Through a transformation of the command structure of the United States forces in Japan, aligned with Japan’s own ground breaking launch of its joint command next March, the Alliance will be ready and equipped to respond to the security challenges of the Indo-Pacific for decades to come.”
+“Through a transformation of the command structure of the United States forces in Japan, aligned with Japan’s own groundbreaking launch of its joint command next March, the Alliance will be ready and equipped to respond to the security challenges of the Indo-Pacific for decades to come.”

 The upcoming U.S.–Japan meeting follows growing geopolitical tensions amid the Russian invasion of Ukraine and the Chinese communist regime’s move to expand its nuclear arsenal.